PfhorScore/Nerve-Center/README.md

 - **Research** — Deep research mode generates reports with inline citations, sources, and images
 - **Tasks** — Full Kanban board with AI-assisted card management and agent-driven workflows

-### 🧠 AI-Powered Research
+### 🧠 Deep Research

-A Perplexity-class research interface built right in:
+Perform research with your agent

 - **Quick & Deep** search modes using any OpenClaw-compatible provider
 - **Rich markdown answers** with inline citation links `[1]`